chandlercasey13/chandlercasey13/README.md

 ## 🚀 What I'm Up To

-- 💻 Building QuickScribe, my full-stack audio transcription application
+- 💻 Building tooling for local AI
 - 🤖 Exploring Machine Learning with [scikit-learn](https://scikit-learn.org/)